Yasuhiro Nakasone: Later political life

 Nakasone was replaced by Noboru Takeshita in 1987, and was implicated, along with other LDP lawmakers, in the Recruit scandal that broke the following year.

 Although he remained in the Diet for another decade and a half, his influence gradually waned.
 In 2003, despite a fight, Nakasone was not given a place on the LDP's electoral list as the party, by then led by Jun'ichirō Koizumi, introduced an age limit of 73 years for candidates in the proportional representation blocks, ending his career as a member of the Diet.

 In 2010, "aware of his status as one of the few leaders revered across Japan's suddenly fractured political landscape" and the country's "most revered elder statesman", Nakasone launched a series of interviews to address the direction of prime minister Yukio Hatoyama's government.
 In a profile at that time, he saw Hatoyama's "inexperienced left-leaning" government as "challenging Japan's postwar political order and its close relationship with the United States".
 As well, the LDP was "crumbling into disarray" in the wake of Hatoyama's victory.
 In the profile, Nakasone described the moment "as a national opening on par with the wrenching social and political changes that followed defeat in the [world] war [and] praised the appearance of a strong second political party as a step toward true democracy".
 "Being knocked out of power is a good chance to study in the cram school of public opinion", he was quoted as saying of the LDP.
 He "faulted Mr. Hatoyama for giving Washington the impression that [Hatoyama] valued ties with China more than he did those with the United States.
 'Because of the prime minister’s imprudent remarks, the current situation calls for Japan to make efforts to improve things,' he said.
 The [Japanese] relationship with the United States is different from that with China, he said, because 'it is built on a security alliance, and not just on the alliance, but on the shared values of liberal democracy, and on its shared ideals.'"
 And relative to another high-profile current source of friction between Japan and the United States, Nakasone said: "Problems like Okinawa [and the American military base there] can be solved by talking together."

 Personal life and death

 On 11 February 1945, Nakasone married Tsutako Nakasone (30 October 1921 – 7 November 2012).
 Nakasone's son, Hirofumi Nakasone, is also a member of the Diet; he has served as Minister of Education and as Minister of Foreign Affairs.
-He turned 100 on his birthday.
+His grandson, Yasutaka Nakasone, is a member of the House of Representatives.